Commenting Systems and Responding to Comments

 IntenseDebate- offers the same features as Disqus.
 Can be installed on all platforms but requires some coding for Blogger users.
 Allows users to follow conversations, and choose to receive replies to comments.
 Cannot edit your comment once submitted.

 Livefrye- offers the same features as Disqus but currently only available for WordPress.
-Tricky setup for users who are bombarded with all comments to a post unless they click not to receive feed.
+Tricky setup for users who are bombarded with all comments to a post unless they click not to receive the feed.
 Cannot edit your comment once submitted.

-CommentLuv- A plugin for wordpress, shows blog owner’s last post and offers the same features as Discus with the exception of editing comment.
+CommentLuv- A plugin for WordPress, shows blog owner’s last post and offers the same features as Discus with the exception of editing comment.

 Regardless of which one you choose based on your platform experts agree that they increase interaction between you and your followers.
 Unlike blogger’s commenting system where a follower won’t see your response unless they return to your page, the commenting systems allow your response to appear in the follower’s mailbox giving the opportunity for further dialogue.
 A commenter can choose to follow a thread and comment on other comments further engaging your readers.